 But as I was remembering and—mainly—doing my exercising, I also had a sense that this woman in the pool was occasionally glancing my way; she was trying to encourage my interest.
 At one point she stopped at the other end of the pool and repeated the stretch that had first caught my eye: her hands linked high over her head, her chest rising as she pushed upwards.
 As I began leaving, she hopped out of the water and fetched her towel and plastic sandals.
 We headed toward the stairs more or less side by side, she looking at me with eyes wide and face upturned, as if long ago she had learned how much men like to be admired.

 My own exercises had included one “downward-facing dog,” a basic yoga pose, and now she said, “Where did you learn to do yoga?”
 Given my evident facility, her tone suggested, I must have studied with some very great man.

-In fact, this downward-facing dog was about all the yoga I knew, but a conversation was under way, and soon she was telling me that she was taking yoga there at the Y, on Saturday mornings, with “Jennifer”.
+In fact, this dog was about all the yoga I knew, but a conversation was under way, and soon she was telling me that she was taking yoga there at the Y, on Saturday mornings, with “Jennifer”.

 It would be easy enough to decide that I used this woman for my seduction fix, that even if the disappointment this woman felt when I did not appear in Jennifer’s class that Saturday was ever so minuscule, still it outweighed the lift offered by my passing interest and admiration that day at the pool.
 I might also stress the disappointment I later felt—disappointment in my orderly, convention-ruled self, which once again dared not pursue or embrace the wonders of life.
 At the time, as I took my shower with the rest of the men, though I knew I wouldn’t be at that yoga class, I felt happy to have been invited and to have reached the point where I could appreciate that this was a woman’s invitation.